AdobeDocs/analytics-platform.en/help/components/annotations/mobile-annotations.md

 For information on creating annotations, see [Create annotations](create-annotations.md).
 Annotations are turned off in mobile scorecards by default and must be enabled for each scorecard that you want to surface in mobile scorecards.

-1. Turn on Annotations.
+1. Turn on annotations.
 To turn annotations on, see [Turn annotations on or off](overview.md#turn-annotations-on-or-off).

 1. Create an annotation and make sure it is shared to all your projects.
-To create an annotation in Workspace,  see [Create Annotations](create-annotations.md).
+To create an annotation in Workspace,  see [Create annotations](create-annotations.md).

 1. Select **[!UICONTROL Show annotations]** to display the annotation in Mobile Scorecards.